Vegetarian's Japan Guide

 What to Bring with You to Nokonoshima Island?

-• Toilet paper: While there are toilet facilities on Nokonoshima, toilet rolls might not always get replenished.
-You don’t want to find yourself in a situation where there are no toilet papers around you after releasing yourself on that toilet bowl!
+- Toilet paper: While there are toilet facilities on Nokonoshima, toilet rolls might not always be replenished.
+You don’t want to find yourself in a situation without toilet paper after releasing yourself on that toilet bowl!

 How Long to Spend on Nokonoshima Island?